Legacy Asset Locator Give Your Family a Map, Not a Mess

 Every year, millions in “unclaimed” money piles up

-The First Page Someone Would Open in an Emergency
+The First Page Someone Would Open in an Emergency - Authority & Access

 Before listing assets, accounts, and policies, the Legacy Asset Locator creates an Authority & Access map that can be used during incapacity AND after death